Penlee House Gallery and Museum

 WHAT DID THEY LEARN?

-The Bronze Arts Award students and Gold Arts Award student were able to further develop their artistic skills in poetry, dance, music and lm, producing new works in response to new stimuli.
+The Bronze Arts Award students and Gold Arts Award student were able to further develop their artistic skills in poetry, dance, music and film, producing new works in response to new stimuli.

 The Silver Arts Award students gained an understanding of running an arts event and working in partnership with an arts organisation.